On average, someone in the U.S. suffers a stroke every 40 seconds and nearly 795,000 people suffer a new or recurrent stroke each year.

-Our Stroke Center at Riverside Regional Medical Center is the Virginia Peninsula’s only DNV-certified Comprehensive Stroke Center, offering an advanced level of care for the most complex stroke cases.
+Our Stroke Center at Riverside Regional Medical Center is Southeastern Virginia’s only DNV certified Comprehensive Stroke Center, offering an advanced level of care for the most complex stroke cases.
 This resource represents the very latest in the timely diagnosis and treatment of stroke, with advanced imaging capabilities, a dedicated neuro ICU, a team of specialists with advanced training and a research arm to help shape the future of stroke care standards.
 This designation is earned and evaluated annually.
-It recognizes hospitals that have demonstrated the highest quality of care and places RRMC among the top 5 percent of hospitals in the country.
+It recognizes hospitals that have demonstrated the highest quality of care and places RRMC among the top five percent of hospitals in the country.

 RRMC has also been awarded the American Heart Association/American Stroke Association’s Get With The Guidelines®-Stroke Gold Plus Quality Achievement Award.
 The award recognizes the hospital’s commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.

 Riverside also has three certified primary stroke centers in the region: Riverside Doctors’ Hospital Williamsburg, Riverside Walter Reed Hospital, and Riverside Shore Memorial Hospital.
 These hospitals have a dedicated stroke program with specially-trained medical professionals, individualized care plans for patients, and a strict adherence to the latest evidence-based care.